 I am a mommy blogger at XYZmommyblog.com (Who calls it mommy blog anymore?) vs.

-I help moms rewrite their story, heal their wounds, and create joy, freedom, and meaning on their own terms in all areas of life.
+I help moms rewrite their stories, heal their wounds, and create joy, freedom, and meaning on their own terms in all areas of life.
 You can find out more at XYZmommyblog.com

 It is obvious that the second mommy blogger is passionate about helping moms, she believes moms can create a life they love, and she values balance, joy, balance, empowerment, and success.
 It’s the best elevator pitch ever!